University Writing Program

 Students should feel free to discuss both positive and negative experiences with the Assistant Director for First Year Writing, Richard Colby.

 The Writing Program reports to the Provost of the University and is located in offices in the Anderson Academic Commons.
-Sheila Carter-Tod is Executive Director of Writing and Professor of English, Juli Parrish is Director of the University Writing Center, Megan Kelly is the Assistant Director of the Writing Center, Richard Colby is the Assistant Director of First Year Writing, and Joe Ponce is the program's Office Manager.
+Sheila Carter-Tod is Executive Director of Writing and Professor of English, Juli Parrish is Director of the University Writing Center, Olivia Tracy is the Assistant Director of the Writing Center, Richard Colby is the Director of First Year Writing and Faculty Director of General Education, and Amanda Thompson is the Writing Program Manager.
 The program has 29 teaching faculty, all with professional and academic expertise and experience in the teaching of writing.